bytebang/moodle-mod_activitymap/README.md

 * green checkmark: The activity has been (sucessfully) completed.
 * red cross: The activity has been completed, but the student failed.
-* edit symbol: Appears only if aou have the permission to edit this activity, and brings you directly to the edit page when clicked.
+* edit symbol: Appears only if you have the permission to edit this activity, and brings you directly to the edit page when clicked.

 ### Module Settings